DominikN/docs_new/docs/tutorials/ros-tutorials/1-ros-introduction.md

 #### Connecting to ROSbot

-Before you start working with ROS on CORE2 platform, you need to connect your device first.
+Before you start working with ROS on ROSbot 2.0 platform, you need to connect to your device first.
 You can establish connection in two ways: using `ssh` or via remote desktop.
 For both methods you need an IP address of your CORE2- it could be found on cloud.husarion.com after clicking “more” button